 The principle investigators of the Rockfish part of this dataset is Bill Sydeman, PRBO Conservation Science (1996-2006)

 # the affiliations are the ones they belonged to at the time of the surveys.

+The data were contributed by PRBO Conservation Science.
 These two projects are on going.
 See [Supplemental information] for the information on the PIs and organizations in recent years.